unyatinszki/salgotkerdesek/README.md

 b)

-For the annotated classes please refer to the classes under package unyat.salgot.dao.question3 The DB schema can be found under db/changelog/001-question3-schema.sql
+For the annotated classes please refer to the classes under package unyat.salgot.question3.dao The DB schema can be found under db/changelog/001-question3-schema.sql

 In general with N-M relations the usual mistake is making the fetch mode EAGER as that will result in loading entities repeatedly from both sides of the relation potentially loading a huge number of entities.
 Even worse depending on the data size and DB latency and performance this might remain hidden in lower level envs only being noticed later in the process.
 This is why by default for N-M relations the fetch mode is LAZY (so it is also for OneToMany).

 Also when using @ManyToMany deleting is not trivial: the owner of the relation is the entity NOT having the mappedBy clause.
 In our case this means deleting an Item entity will result in also deleting the rows in ITEM_LABEL.
-But deleting a Label needs deleting all the references from Items otherwise data consistency would be violated.
+But deleting a Label needs deleting all the references from Items otherwise data consistency would be violated (and an SQLException would be thrown).

 Because of the later, modeling N-M relations as 2 1-M relation making the relation itself an entity can be more beneficial as in that case this relation entity can be deleted on its own right e.g. from JPQL or via cascading deletes from parent entities to the relation entity.

-Programozási feladat:
+# Programozási feladat: